mohamed-taman/Flight-Advisor/README.md

 # Flight Advisor Service ![GitHub release (latest by date)](https://img.shields.io/github/v/release/mohamed-taman/Flight-Advisor) [![Release Codename](https://img.shields.io/badge/codename-Advisor-yellow.svg)](https://github.com/mohamed-taman/Flight-Advisor/releases) [![Twitter Follow](https://img.shields.io/twitter/follow/_tamanm?label=follow%20me&style=social)](https://twitter.com/_tamanm)

-Flight advisor Service, is a set of APIs for primarily finding the cheapest flight when traveling from city A to city B based on price, returning all the trip information alongside the distance.
+Flight advisor Service is a set of APIs for primarily finding the cheapest flight from city A to city B based on price, returning all the trip information alongside the distance.

 ## System Functionality
-- This project is a development of a layered monolith **Spring Boot** based project (Latest version 2.4.0), with in-memory database.
+- This project is developing a layered monolith **Spring Boot** based project (Latest version 2.4.0), with an in-memory database.
-- This project is a OAuth2 based project, using JWT token to secure endpoints.
-So you need to register first in order to continue using the system.
+- This project is an OAuth2 based project, using JWT token to secure endpoints.
+So you need to register first to continue using the system.
 - The functionality is reached based on user role, and there are three roles in the system.
     - **Admin**: user is a predefined user (*admin@traveladvisor.com/Admin1234*).
-        - Admin need to login first through `/login` API to get their token to contact the system.
+        - Admin needs to login first through `/login` API to get their token to contact the system.
-        - This user can upload airports and the flight routes.
+        - This user can upload airports and flight routes.
-        - Admin manages cities by adding, updating or deleting them.
+        - Admin manages cities by adding, updating, or deleting them.
-        - Actually admin can do anything in the system.
+        - Actually, the admin can do anything in the system.
     -  **Client**: Clients should register first before using the system through `/register` public API.
-        -  After successful registration they can then use public `/login` API to get token to successfully contact the system.
+        -  After successful registration, they can then use the public `/login` API to get a token to contact the system successfully.
         - Client can use all read API calls.
-        - Client can add can manage their comments for a city, add, update, delete their comments, and see other comments.
+        - Clients can add, manage their comments for a city, add, update, delete their comments, and see other comments.
-        - User can get the cheapest flight by calling `/cities/travel` API and provide airport codes for [from city] and [to city].
+        - User can get the cheapest flight by calling `/cities/travel` API and provide airport codes for [from the city] and [to the city].
-    -  **Public**: it is not a role but APIs under public is used by any anonymous users.
+    -  **Public**: it is not a role, but anonymous users use APIs under public.
         - Use `/login` API to login to the system, with username and password.
 Then you will get a valid token.
-        - Use `/register` API, to register as client to be able to use the system fanctionality.
+        - Use `/register` API to register as a client to use the system functionality.

 ## Getting started
 ### Project Management